-Carnival Corporation has announced that an agreement has been finalised with the German shipbuilder Meyer Werft to build four new generation cruise ships.
+Carnival Corporation has announced that an agreement has been finalized with the German shipbuilder Meyer Werft to build four new generation cruise ships.

 “We are looking forward to executing on the next step in our fleet enhancement plan,” said Donald.
 “At a cost per berth in line with our existing order book, these new ships will enhance the return profile of our fleet.
 These are exceptionally efficient ships with incredible cabins and public spaces featuring a design inspired by Micky Arison and Michael Thamm and developed by our new build teams.”
 (Arison is chairman of the board of directors for Carnival Corporation & plc and Thamm is CEO of the Costa Group, which includes AIDA Cruises and Costa Cruises.)